What is QA Testing?

 - • Don't make smoke tests too complex

-- • Don't skip smoke testing for urgent releases
+- • Don't skip smoke testing after production deployment

 Situation: